Cooktan/UnixAssignment/README.md

 10. awk '$3 =10 {print $0}' joinedsnppositionandtransposed | sort -k1,4 -r> Chromosome10_ZMM
 *Since the missing nucleotides are already ? we dont have to do anything

-~ Just a check
-*Inspect to make sure Chr.
+~ Just a check: Inspect to make sure Chr.
 1 was really collected $ cut -c 1-100 < Chromosome1_ZMM

-*Inspect to make sure Chr.
+   Inspect to make sure Chr.
 8 was really collected $ cut -c 1-100 < Chromosome8_ZMM

 # Maize files with - for missing numbers